-All forms of documentation will remain available to you for download from your secure and personalised medical file on the skindoc. platform.
-This includes but is not limited to your clinical letter, prescription, and patient information leaflets.
-We believe keeping your documents on the skindoc. platform is more secure than emailing them as emails are liable to interception.
+All forms of documentation will remain available to you for download from your secure and personalised medical file on the skindoc platform.
+This includes but is not limited to your clinical letter, prescription, invoice, and patient information leaflets.
+We believe keeping your documents on the skindoc platform is more secure than emailing them as emails are liable to interception.

 You understand and accept that we are not responsible for the spam, junk or mail receipt prevention tactics of your email service provider/host, which may for whatever reason outside of our control filter emails from us away from your inbox.
 In such instances you understand and accept that you must take such issues up with your email provider and not us.

 In the UK, Practioners and prescribing Pharmacists are permitted to prescribe medicines without meeting the patient face to face.

 All Practioners who have signed up to provide Clinical Services via skindoc have undertaken to comply with the General Medical Council Guidelines on remote prescribing, essential standards of quality and safety as enforced by the Care Quality Commission.
 Copies of these can be found at http://www.gmc-uk.org and http://www.cqc.org.uk.

 We do not provide prescriptions for controlled drugs (as defined by the misuse of drugs act 1971).